-Housing & Food charges vary based upon residence hall assignment and meal plan.
+Housing & food charges vary based upon residence hall assignment and meal plan.
 When you live on campus, you will be billed directly for your room and your meal plan.
 Marshall University policy requires all full-time freshmen and sophomores to live on campus.
 You may only request an exemption from this policy if your parent/legal guardian(s) live within 50 miles of campus by completing a Housing Release Request form.
 You may obtain the Housing Release Request form by visiting http://www.marshall.edu/housing/resources-and-services/forms/.
-The COA budget component for housing and meals for students who live with parents or reside in off-campus housing are estimated.
+The COA budget component for housing and meals for students who live with parents or reside in off-campus housing vary according to your personal circumstances.
 Marshall University does not charge you for these amounts, but they are part of your Financial Aid COA budget to determine your financial aid eligibility.
-Housing and meal costs for a commuting student are variable and depend greatly on the student’s living arrangements.

-In all cases, the total amount a student is awarded cannot exceed the cost of a Marshall University education.
-In some instances, when Title IV (certain Federal Financial Aid programs) and certain WV Higher Education Programs are awarded, students are limited to receive grants and scholarships up to the student’s demonstrated financial need.
+In all cases, the total amount a student is awarded in financial aid, e.g., scholarships, grants, loans, and work-study, cannot exceed the cost of a Marshall University education.
+In some instances, when Title IV (certain federal financial aid programs) and certain WV Higher Education programs are awarded, students are limited to receive grants and scholarships up to the student’s demonstrated financial need.